|

 slowly raise the voltage.
 The tissue strips will slowly stand on end.

-Move the wire rapidly in and out, which lowers and raised the voltage,
+Move the wire rapidly in and out, which varies the voltage,

 which makes the tissue strips respond.
 Try this with soap bubbles.
 Try